Left of Center (Suzanne Vega song)

-"Left of Center" is a song written by Suzanne Vega and Steve Addabbo which was released as part of the soundtrack to the teen romantic comedy-drama film Pretty in Pink (1986).
+"Left of Center" is a song by American singer-songwriter Suzanne Vega, written by Vega and Steve Addabbo which was released as part of the soundtrack to the teen romantic comedy-drama film Pretty in Pink (1986).
 It features British musician Joe Jackson on piano and was released as a single in May 1986, reaching No. 35 in Australia, No. 28 in Ireland, and No. 32 in the United Kingdom.

+"Left of Center" was A&M Records' first CD single, which was released on September 30, 1986.
+These copies included "Undertow" and "Cracking" as B-sides.
+A&M Records also issued a 7" and 10" editions of the single, with the latter being backed with live versions of "Left of Center" and "Freeze Tag".